 Keyboard Skills 4 is designed to complement and reinforce all the theory and ear training components from T/ET-4.
 Students will learn to use the piano as a tool to better comprehend the content of T/ET-4 as it relates to the piano keyboard.
 Students will learn all possible modes, pentatonic, and symmetrical scales.
-The intervallic, melodic and rhythmic requirements of T/ET-4 will be covered and performed as well as the introduction of secondary dominants and tri-tone substitution.
-This course consists of a weekly one-hour lecture.
+The intervallic, melodic and rhythmic requirements of T/ET-4 will be covered of a weekly one-hour lecture.